This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 Em pushed away from the railing.
 ‘I can’t listen to this.’

 ‘I know the feeling,’ Martim said from behind them.
-‘Luckily for you, Poul suggested you take Applicant Bergin to the Apartments, and I agree—the sooner we get both of you out of Lasell’s sight, the better.’
+‘Luckily for you, the Administrator suggested you take Applicant Bergin to the Old Attaché Quarters, and the sooner we get both of you out of Lasell’s sight, the better.’

 ‘Applicant?’
 Tayl asked.